 When you do follow through with your rituals, try to bring awareness to each moment.
 If it’s a beautiful, relaxing bath, check in with yourself.
 Notice the sounds (or lack thereof), how the water feels, and the way the bubbles pop and foam around you.

-Give this a try: Look forward to bathing by adding some soothing bath salts, lighting a candle (or two!), and sipping on your favourite glass of wine or cup of herbal tea.
+Give this a try: Look forward to bathing by adding some soothing bath salts, burning a stick of palo santo and a candle (or two!), and sipping on your favourite glass of wine or cup of herbal tea.
 Slowly and intentionally enjoy every minute.

 Why take all of this time to mindfully care for yourself, then choose products full of irritating or even harmful ingredients?
 Slow, intentional beauty means carefully choosing the products you use according to your own values.
 Whether it’s ethical and cruelty-free, or nontoxic and organic, take the time to find companies that have your best interests at heart, because at the end of the day, you are always worth it.